Space Lords (short story collection)

 Space Lords is a collection of science fiction short stories by the American writer Cordwainer Smith.
 It was first published by Pyramid Books in 1965.
 The stories belong to a series describing a future history set in the universe of the Instrumentality of Mankind.

+Dedicated

 The book is dedicated "to the memory of Eleanor Jackson of Louisa, Virginia, 20 February 1919 to 30 November 1964".
-In a moving letter to her, the author explains that she was an African-American housekeeper for him during many years, and that she died unexpectedly while visiting him to help when he was sick and working on this book.
-(In Smith's novel Norstrilia, the hero is accompanied by his "workwoman Eleanor", to whom he shows great loyalty - "It's up to me to do what I can for her.
+In a letter to her, the author explains that she was an African-American housekeeper for him during many years, and that she died unexpectedly while visiting him to help when he was sick and working on this book.
+(In Smith's novel Norstrilia, the hero is accompanied by his "workwoman Eleanor", to whom he shows great loyalty.
+"It's up to me to do what I can for her.
 Always.")